- Overview: Greece

-An incentive is available pertaining to the upgrading of buildings as regards the energy efficiency, functionality, and aesthetics in case these have not or will not be included in a building upgrading programme.
-In detail, the income tax reduction equals 40% of the amount of the relative expenditure effected from 1 January 2020 to 31 December 2022.
+An incentive for upgrading buildings regarding energy efficiency, functionality, and aesthetics is available if these have not been included in a building upgrading program.
+In detail, the income tax reduction equals 40% of the relative expenditure from 1 January 2020 to 31 December 2022.

-The general rule considered for the determination of an individual’s tax residence status is one’s physical presence in Greece in any 12-month period.
+The general rule for determining an individual’s tax residence status is one’s physical presence in Greece in any 12 months.

 Foreign nationals may be taxed as “residents” or “nonresidents”.
-Residents are subject to Greek income tax on their worldwide annual income, regardless of their nationality and the place where this income has been generated, paid or remitted.
-Nonresidents are taxed only on income derived from a source within Greece or outside Greece, which is related to their Greek duties.
+Residents are subject to Greek income tax on their worldwide annual income, regardless of their nationality and the place where this income has been generated paid, or remitted.
+Nonresidents are taxed only on income derived from a source within Greece or outside Greece related to their Greek duties.

-The individual income tax for a resident is calculated at progressive rates that vary from 22% to 45%.
-The 45% rate is applicable to annual income arising from employment services, pensions, freelancer’s activities and agricultural activities, which is the aggregate in excess of € 40,000.
+The individual income tax for a resident is calculated at progressive rates ranging from 22% to 45%.
+The 45% rate applies to annual income arising from employment services, pensions, freelancer’s activities, and agricultural activities, which is the aggregate of over € 40,000.

-The individual income tax for a nonresident is calculated at progressive rates that vary from 22% to 45%.
-The 45% rate is applicable to annual income arising from employment services, pensions, freelancer’s activities and agricultural activities, which is the aggregate in excess of € 40,000.
+The individual income tax for a nonresident is calculated at progressive rates ranging from 22% to 45%.
+The 45% rate applies to annual income from employment services, pensions, freelancer’s activities, and agricultural activities, which is the aggregate of over € 40,000.

-Nonresident individuals subject to Greek income tax are required to obtain a Greek tax identification number so called “AFM” and appoint a tax representative against the Greek tax authorities in order to file an annual income tax return with the competent tax office.
+Nonresident individuals subject to Greek income tax must obtain a Greek tax identification number, so-called “AFM” and appoint a tax representative against the Greek tax authorities to file an annual income tax return with the competent tax office.

-The non-resident legal person, legal entity, or individual pursuing business activity may elect to be taxed on income from royalties and fees for technical services, administration fees, and fees for consulting or similar services in accordance with the rules applicable to tax residents who receive such fees and then credit the WHT against the income tax due.
+The non-resident legal person, legal entity, or individual pursuing business activity may elect to be taxed on income from royalties and fees for technical services, administration fees, and fees for consulting or similar services under the rules applicable to tax residents who receive such fees and then credit the WHT against the income tax due.

-Corporate Tax Income (CTI).
-The employer is responsible for making the contributions to Solidarity Tax, Income Tax and Social Security Contributions (IKA).
+The employer contributes to Solidarity Tax, Income Tax, and Social Security Contributions (IKA).